neivv/aice/Documentation.md

 - `disabled` true if the unit is disabled, either by a trigger, from being an unpowered Protoss building, or being hit by a lockdown/stasis/maelstrom
 - `completed` true if the unit is completed
 - `self_cloaked` true if the unit is using a cloak order.
-False for units using permament cloak in units.dat
+False for units using permanent cloak in units.dat
 - `arbiter_cloaked` true for unburrowed units under an Arbiter.
 - `cloaked` true for any unburrowed unit that is cloaked